A program of the Sewanee Summer Music Festival

 OperaFest Sewanee is an artist incubator program that brings together emerging artists and leading experts in opera from around the world.
 Situated atop the Cumberland Plateau, our festival provides a beautiful environment for artists to escape, create, and grow, while only being a short drive from major cities.

 Directed by Laura Brooks Rice, the 4-week OperaFest offers private coaching, masterclasses, various performance opportunities, and workshops exploring professional learning.
 Our programs focus on our three artistic pillars: creation, collaboration, and mentorship.
 Each session provides training on operatic style, diction and language, dramatic presentation, performance technique, and professional skills training portfolio artists.
-During the festival, artists will work with our renowned faculty who each bring extensive historical knowledge of the career as well as are actively involved in forging the path of what an operatic career might look like post-COVID-19.
 All participants will have the opportunity to perform in public concerts, including aria and opera excerpt evenings with piano and instrumental students.

 Our encouraging, creative environment aims to give each participant the support and tools they need to continue developing and thrive.
 OperaFest participants will have a range of performance and coaching opportunities, including weekly public master classes, aria showcases, a scenes program, and collaborative performances with SSMF student composers.
 Chamber music, a cornerstone of the SSMF experience for 65 years, will be an integral part of the OperaFest experience.

 The 2023 Sewanee OperaFest offers two opportunities for our applicants: they can participate as either Studio Artists or Fellow Artists.
 Read more about what those terms mean below.